technion/netscaler_scales/README.md

 ## Features (planned)

 - Rust based async code with a goal of faster, large scale scanning
-- Output to an SQLite database for better management
+- Outputs to CSV.
+(SQLite has been abandoned due to concurency issues I couldn't fix)
 - Resumable (sort of), will ignore IP addresses already in the database
 - Release executable built for easy running from Windows
 - Detailed "which CVE may apply to this version" is left to the user